-Like Google or Facebook, the data your notifications provide to OneSignal are the reason it is free to use, however they will not be sending ads to your users.
+Like Google or Facebook, the data your notifications provide to OneSignal is the reason it is free to use, however, they will not be sending ads to your users.

 Send mobile push notifications based on the user’s location to enhance their experience and add value.
 The right mobile push notifications, such as personalized content, can help you increase engagement, retention, and acquisition.
 Make sure you keep the user’s device in mind when you are sending these out.